 Editor’s Note: The images below were provided by an SGA-supported seminary in Ukraine.

-In a time of great fear and uncertainty, God is bringing help, healing, and hope to the people of Ukraine through SGA-supported pastors, churches, a seminary, and SGA-sponsored Compassion Ministry.
-Be a part of God’s incredible work with your generosity and prayer support.
+In a time of great fear and uncertainty, God is bringing help, healing, and hope to the people of Ukraine through an SGA-supported seminary and Compassion Ministry.
+Be a part of His incredible work with your generosity and prayer support.